hanrichard/Notebook/aws/aws learning doc/cloudwatchtrail.md

   - it is accessed via API, CLI, AWS SDKs, console

  ### cloudtrail
- - cloudtrail logs can be sent to cloudwatch logs
+ - cloudtrail logs can be sent to cloudwatch logs - per region - apply to all regions
  - api activity
  - logs api calls via
   - console